 Michael started Colorado Plays the end of June in 2017.
 It’s his intention to engage people of all kinds and help them realize that gaming and fitness don’t have to be separated.
 Exercise and health is easier to improve if you have the capacity to gamify it.

 At 287 pounds, Michael started playing the Xbox 360 Kinect and other games where physical activity is key.
 Whether it’s playing digital tennis on the television or hitting the golf course, Michael lost his first 20 pounds within two months.
+Most of it was because of being more active in “playing.”

 The Future of Colorado Plays